usdot-fhwa-OPS/V2X-Hub/.devcontainer/Visual_Studio_Code_Setup.md

 ## Setup

-This project includes a DevContainer setup which allows for developing in a containerized environment that will spawn run-time depedencies for testing
+This project includes a DevContainer setup which allows for developing in a containerized environment that will spawn run-time depedencies for testing.

+> [!NOTE]
+> This setup will recreate a Dev Container docker image for V2X Hub, targeting the `build` stage in the dockerfile in order to include build dependencies.
+This image will be called **v2xhub-devcontainer**

 ### Installation